15 Reasons to Use Long Tail Keywords

 Short Tail Keywords:

-Short-tail keywords are popular searches that consist of one to two words.
+These keywords are popular searches that consist of one to two words.
 If users are primarily searching for a general topic, they’ll most likely enter a shorter-tail query into the search bar and yield a wide range of results.
-An example of a short-tail keyword is web design.
+An example of a short keyword is web design.

 Long Tail Keywords: